 / The Summary

-The five we’ve selected this year are:
+The five selected in 2025:

 • Etcho: A B2B platform that combines psychology and AI to unearth a client’s individual investor profile and worldview to deliver a personalised portfolio that matches their investor values and goals.
 A third-party DFM manages the portfolios to ensure risk return and value alignment are synched.